Searching for a baby blanket size guide? We’ve got you covered.

 You must then subtract your quilt’s width from the width of the borders to find the width of your center block (A-C=D).
 The same goes for finding the length of this center block (B-C=E), as this block is the cornerstone of the entire quilt.
 You must also do the same with your desired width and length for your new pattern.

-Double, or even triple-check your math on these measurements as they are absolutely crucial to your resizing.
+Double, or even triple-check your math on these measurements as they are absolutely crucial to the right size of baby blanket.

 For changing the number of blocks, the length and width of the center block (D and E) will be used here.
 Allow 0.5 inches for seam allowances on each square.
 So, for instance, if you cut a square at 3 inches, reduce each side by 0.5 inches for seam allowances to make a 2.5-inch square.